mikecbrant/verified-permissions-authorizer/packages/lambda-authorizer/README.md

 Exports a `handler` compatible with `APIGatewayRequestAuthorizer`.

+Runtime
+- Compatible with AWS Lambda `nodejs22.x` (the provider enforces this runtime).
+No runtime configuration knob is exposed.

 Environment variables:

 - `POLICY_STORE_ID` – the Verified Permissions Policy Store ID.
 When not set, the authorizer denies requests.